-6. To report annually about our actions regarding this project.
+6. To report annually about our actions regarding

-The Code of Conduct initiative is clearly framed in a sustainable and responsible tourism within our company, which can contribute to the improvement of the quality of life in our communities and to the preservation of their human resources and environment.
+The Code of Conduct initiative is clearly framed in a sustainable and responsible tourism within our company, which can contribute to the improvement of the quality of life in our communities and to the preservation of their human resources

 Our actions to join the fight against the commercial sexual exploitation of children: